anon-blue/anon.blue/README.txt

-                                                        jfdsawhat the fuck are y
+                                                         jfdsawhat the fuck are
-our wwwwwwhat the fuckgo dieclear
+your wwwwwwhat the fuckgo dieclear